Choosing Window Grids that Match Your Home

 Gridless Windows

-Window grids are optional, so you can always select gridless windows for your home.
+Unless specified by your HOA, window grids are always optional, and we find many homeowners opt for gridless windows for a varety of reasons.
 Many contemporary or Mid-Century Modern homes look best with no grids, but gridless windows can work on any home.
 They’re also a great way to maximize beautiful views!

 Mixing grid styles